eegsynth/eegsynth/module/outputartnet/README.md

 # Output DMX512 Module

-The purpose of this module is to send control values from REDIS over Art-Net to network-connected DMX512 devices.
+The purpose of this module is to send control values from Redis over Art-Net to network-connected DMX512 devices.

 ## Neopixel strip/ring